wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 OMB Security Authorization of Information Systems in Cloud Computing
 <a target="_blank" href="https://cio.gov/wp-content/uploads/2012/09/fedrampmemo.pdf">[pdf]</a>.

 Each SSP authorization package can be in a machine-readable (JSON or XML format) <a target="_blank" href="https://github.com/usnistgov/OSCAL/">https://github.com/usnistgov/OSCAL</a> Open Security Controls Assessment Language - based on <a target="_blank" href="https://www.fedramp.gov/using-the-fedramp-oscal-resources-and-templates/">templates</a> created based on <a target="_blank" href="https://github.com/GSA/fedramp-automation/blob/master/documents/FedRAMP_OSCAL_Registry.xlsx">this Excel xlsx file</a> which defines fields (extensions), identifiers, and values in the <a target="_blank" href="https://github.com/GSA/fedramp-automation">FedRAMP Registry at https://github.com/GSA/fedramp-automation</a>.
-The template by FedRAMP PMO and <a target="_blank" href="https://www.nist.gov/oscal/">NIST</a>.
+The template is from FedRAMP PMO and <a target="_blank" href="https://www.nist.gov/oscal/">NIST</a>.

 ## DISA SIST & SRG